-In addition to their years of classroom teaching experience, targeted intervention, curriculum design work, and admissions consulting with both families and schools, Brad Hoffman and Faya Hoffman are both Professional Members of the Independent Educational Consultants Association (IECA) with specialty designations in mainstream (day and boarding schools), specialized (learning disabilities), and therapeutic placements, which includes therapeutic boarding schools, residential treatment centers, wilderness programs, and in-patient treatment.
+In addition to their years of classroom teaching experience, targeted intervention, curriculum design work, and admissions consulting with both families and schools, Brad and Faya are both Board Certified Educational Planners (AICEP) and Professional Members of the Independent Educational Consultants Association (IECA).
 They are also members of The Association of Boarding Schools (TABS), the Small Board School Association (SBSA), The Enrollment Management Association (formerly SSATB), the National Association of Therapeutic Schools and Programs (NATSAP), the Association of Educational Therapists (AET), the Learning Disabilities Association of America (LDA), and the National Association for College Admission Counseling (NACAC).
 My Learning Springboard is a member organization of the Washington Independent Services for Educational Resources (WISER).

 Brad and Faya each have three specialty designations through AICEP and IECA:

 - Mainstream school planning (typical schools, both day and boarding schools)

 - Specialized school planning (day and boarding schools for students with learning disabilities)

 - Therapeutic school planning (includes therapeutic boarding schools, residential treatment centers, wilderness programs, and in-patient treatment)